Sign Up

 Real examples:

 Budget planning: Estimate monthly token volume.
-For example, a customer support chatbot processing 10M tokens/month may cost $100–300/month, depending on the model.
+A customer support chatbot processing 10M tokens/month may cost $100--300/month depending on the model.
 Token costs appear low until volume scales significantly.

 How it works: Traditional software licensing where you pay per named user or concurrent user.